TrySpaceOrg/tryspace-comp-radio/README.md

 Note that data received during the radio service will be placed on the software bus for transmission to other applications.

 ### Ground Software
+No components of the ground station are implemented and a simple UDP interface is used to send/receive data to the radio simulator.
 The XTCE file provided details the CCSDS Space Packet Protocol format used for commanding and telemetry.

 ### Simulation